koen12344/website/_posts/2025-11-17-local-by-flywheel-mysql-fix.md

 Newly added sites were working just fine, and I noticed they were using MySQL version `8.0.35` instead of the `8.0.16` that my existing sites were using.

-However, the config files made no reference to the MySQL version, and there was no way to change the MySQL version in the Local UI.
+However, the site config files made no reference to the MySQL version, and there was no way to change the MySQL version in the Local UI.

 I did some Googling and the only "solution" I could find was to ZIP every site folder and re-import them.
 This ...worked,